2021 Wedding Trends

 Image via @killerfillerworkshop, @hushabyfilms, @nickiheaphotography, @fleurdelaceuk, @vowedandamazed, @meadowsandmullberryweddings, @pinyatay,

-If you're wandering what's hot for weddings in 2021, here's a lowdown especially for you my colourful bohemians.
+If you're wondering what's hot for weddings in 2021, here's a lowdown especially for you my colourful bohemians.

-We all know about what 'Rona did to us last year, we are still in it deep, but new year brings reawakened hope (with a vaccine doing its thing, fingers crossed!), and the need for changed.
+We all know about what 'Rona did to us last year, we are still in it deep, but the new year brings reawakened hope (with a vaccine doing its thing, fingers crossed!), and the need for change.

 Image via @purpledoorprops, @eventflaghire, @nymph_interiors @lovedupfilms, @tinisarahcakes

-One good thing that happened out of this madness was a sudden creative burst amongst the wedding industry pros.
-There must have been hundreds of styled shoots popping up on the grid (I've manage to do five myself!).
+One good thing that happened out of this madness was a sudden creative burst among the wedding industry pros.
+There must have been hundreds of styled shoots popping up on the grid (I've managedHappiness-provoking to do five myself!).

 Image via @byvicki, florist @clairlythgoe, styling @fundooweddingsandevents, furniture @purpledoorprops

 Colour started being a focal point for the shoots.
 And I mean loads of colour.
-Happiness provoking colour.
+Happiness-provoking colour.
 Brilliant, marvellous, happy carnival colour schemes.
-We saw some incredible floristry, amazing backdrops, fabulous tablescaping, snazzy shoes, gorgeous headpieces, extraordinary bridal wear and funky grooms wear.
+We saw some incredible floristry, amazing backdrops, fabulous tablescape, snazzy shoes, gorgeous headpieces, extraordinary bridal wear and funky groom wear.

 Image via Lex Fleming Photo

-The wedding planning in itself has changed completely.
+Wedding planning in itself has changed completely.
 With safety being at the forefront of our minds, for obvious reasons, weddings are now smaller, but that doesn't mean less special.
 Humans are adaptable, aren't we?
-The situation made us think outside of the box and is made us want to produce extraordinary things.
+The situation made us think outside of the box and made us want to produce extraordinary things.
 Attention to detail has never been so important.
 And I LOVE that!

 Image via Caroline Opacic Photography

-Indeed, focus on wedding design and styling is huge this year.
+Indeed, the focus on wedding design and styling is huge this year.
 And let it shine!